syncfusion-content/flutter-docs/Flutter/maps/legend.md

 ## Toggles the legend items

-You can disable the legend items and the shapes corresponding to the disabled legend items using the `enableToggleInteraction` property.
+You can enable toggling the legend items and the corresponding shapes using the `enableToggleInteraction` property.
 The default value of the `enableToggleInteraction` property is `false`.
-You can customize the disabled shapes using the following properties:
+You can customize the toggled shapes using the following properties:

-* **toggledShapeColor** - Used to fill the disabled legend item's icon and it's shape using the `toggledShapeColor` property.
+* **toggledShapeColor** - Used to set the color for the toggled legend item's icon and it's shape.
-* **toggledShapeStrokeColor** - Used to change the stroke color which applies to disabled legend item's shape using the `toggledShapeStrokeColor` property.
+* **toggledShapeStrokeColor** - Used to set the stroke color which applies to the toggled legend item's shape.
-* **toggledShapeStrokeWidth** - Used to change the stroke width which applies to disabled legend item's shape using the `toggledShapeStrokeWidth` property.
+* **toggledShapeStrokeWidth** - Used to set the stroke width which applies to the toggled legend item's shape.
-* **toggledShapeOpacity** - Used to set the color opacity to the disabled legend item's shape using the `toggledShapeOpacity` property.
+* **toggledShapeOpacity** - Used to set the opacity to the toggled legend item's shape.

 {% tabs %}
 {% highlight Dart %}